Martchus/reflective-rapidjson/README.md

 * It is not required to use CMake as build system for your own project.
 However, when using a different build system, there is no helper for adding the code generator to the build process provided (so far).
+* I usually develop using the latest version of those dependencies.
+So it is recommend to get the the latest versions as well.
+I tested the following versions so far:
+    * GCC 7.2.1 or Clang 5.0 as compiler
+    * libstdc++ from GCC 7.2.1
+    * CMake 3.10.1
+    * Clang 5.0.0/5.0.1 for LibTooling
+    * RapidJSON 1.1.0
+    * C++ utilities 4.12
+    * Boost.Hana 1.65.1 and 1.66.0
+    * CppUnit 1.14.0
+    * Doxygen 1.8.13
+    * Graphviz 2.40.1

 ### How to build
 #### 1. Install dependencies